-This year, a team of 8 undergraduate students spent 6 weeks conducting both zoological and geological research across the Isle of Islay.
+In 2017, a team of 8 undergraduate students spent 6 weeks conducting both zoological and geological research across the Isle of Islay.
 The team consisted of two students studying environmental sustainability, one earth science, and five zoologists – two of whom were conducting their honours projects on Islay.
 This research consisted of a small mammal project investigating the effectiveness of humane trapping grid layouts, an invertebrate study that aims to determine the foraging preferences and habitat distribution of British bee species, an investigation into the landscape effects of glaciation through flint deposits, and a group study of bird species distribution across different habitats.

 Previous expeditions studies have covered a wide range of wildlife, with two of the most popular focuses being the bird and bat species of Islay.
 These include studies on the territorial, breeding and parental behaviours of the chough and herring gulls, studies on bat activity and diversity, behavioural studies on harbour seals and otters, as well as invertebrate studies covering butterflies, bees and more, over various habitats.

-This year, the expedition aimed to collect baseline data on bats and amphibians, to determine if the disease Chytridiomycosis is present in the KMPA, and to document the presence of any other ground-dwelling wildlife using camera-traps.
+In 2017, the expedition aimed to collect baseline data on bats and amphibians, to determine if the disease Chytridiomycosis is present in the KMPA, and to document the presence of any other ground-dwelling wildlife using camera-traps.
 The region is home to some of the highest biodiversity in the Neotropics, and is comparatively understudied.
 The 2018 expedition continued to build on the data from the projects that were carried out last year.
 These included bat mist netting, camera trapping and amphibian surveys.
 The 6 week expedition took place at two different base camps within the pristine rainforest of Kanuku Mountains Protected Area (KMPA) in the deep interior of the country.

 The main focus of the expedition was to collect a data set on coral reefs and their associated fish assemblages fringing the area of Trincomalee and Pigeon Island, a marine protected area.
 The team snorkelled to survey the shallow reefs and went scuba-diving for the deeper reefs, which were around 10 meters deep.
 The method was to swim along a randomly placed 20 meter transect line at a steady debt.
 Fish abundance was taken by video and coral cover by photographs.
 This baseline study can now be used for future expeditions to use for marine orientated honours and masters projects.

 Out of the water, the team carried out beach clean-ups to measure the difference in micro and macro plastic abundance in exposed and sheltered bays around the Trincomalee area, a study that can also be build on by next year’s expedition.
 And they also visited local schools to indulge in Sri Lankan culture and in return teach students the basics on ocean conservation.